-- If you submitted a product or processing fee, the date your check or money order is cashed represents the verification of receipt.
-It also helps you estimate the time remaining before your request is processed.
+- If you submitted a product or processing fee, the date your check or money order is cashed is the date we received your request, which helps you estimate the time left for processing.

 What is an Acknowledgment of Parentage (AOP) form?